 - University COVID-19 policy strictly prohibits us funding any actual travel costs during SP21.
 However, we can still reimburse registration, printing, mailing, and other similar costs.
 If you have a question about eligibility, ask us in Discord or email email@example.com.

 - As always, conference funding is available whether you’re attending in-person or virtually.

-The purpose of the Travel Grant Administration is to award grants to assist graduate students in presenting their work at academic conferences.
-Graduate students apply for an award, and then receive funds in the form of a reimbursement after eligible expenses have been incurred and properly documented.
+The Travel Grant Program is designed to assist Homewood campus graduate students in presenting their work at academic conferences and meetings.
+Students apply for an award leading up to their conference and, if selected from a random lottery, receive funds in the form of a reimbursement.

 Travel grant eligibility is determined by the attendance of a department’s elected/appointed representative.
-In order to be eligible, a department must attend at least 50% of GRO general council meetings the previous academic semester.
-A list of eligible departments is included below.
+In order to be eligible, a department must attend at least 50% of GRO General Council meetings on the semester prior to the current lottery period.
+A list of eligible departments is included below:

 - Biomedical Engineering

 - Chemical & Biomolecular Engineering

 - Electrical & Computer Engineering

 - Environmental Health and Engineering